akkornel/gcs_gcp/packer_builder/README.md

 You can build this using a few different ways:

-* **Triggers**: This is the preferred method for automation.
-Set up a trigger that activates whenever something of interest happens, such as a push to a branch.

-  With this method, you can override parameters in the trigger configuration.

 * **Manually**: In a terminal, navigate to this directory and run `gcloud builds submit .`.